-Here’s an example of choosing a fixed serving size in MyFitnessPal:
+Here’s an example of choosing a fixed serving size in Cronometer:

 If you’re eating a food without a fixed serving size, then the next best option is to break out the food scale and weigh it in ounces or grams.
 Weighing your food on a scale is typically the most accurate way to log most foods, even for foods that you may think it’s better to measure in terms of volume like cereal and peanut butter.

 Weighing your food requires you to have access to a food scale which can be cheaply purchased at Amazon.
-I use the Ozeri Pronto food scale (pictured above) which is less than $12 on Amazon.
+We like the Ozeri Pronto food scale (pictured above) which is less than $12 on Amazon.